abarker/dir-alias/README.rst

 * Optionally takes an arbitrary command string after `-c` to execute after performing the directory change.
 (When a command is passed in the directory argument is optional.
-The passed-in command can optionally take its own arguments.)
+A passed-in command can optionally take its own command-line arguments.)

 * Exports the function and variable so they can be used in shell scripts and subshells.

-* Allows the use of previously-defined directory-alias shell variables in the definition of new ones.
+* Allows the use of previously-defined dir-alias shell variables and functions in the definition of new ones.

 Usage
 -----